SiriDB/siridb-docs/content/select/aggregate_functions/count.md

 ---
 title: "count"
-weight: 17
+weight: 20
 ---

-Returns the number of points.
+Returns the number of points over a time window.

+If no time window is provided it returns the total number of points in the series.

 ### Function